kyverno/website/content/en/docs/Kyverno CLI/_index.md

   result: fail
 ```

-If needing to pass variables, a `variables.yaml` file can be defined with the same format as accepted with the `apply` command.
+If needing to pass variables, such as those from [external data sources](/docs/writing-policies/external-data-sources/) like context variables built from [API calls](https://kyverno.io/docs/writing-policies/external-data-sources/#variables-from-kubernetes-api-server-calls) or others, a `variables.yaml` file can be defined with the same format as accepted with the `apply` command.
 If a variable needs to contain an array of strings, it must be formatted as JSON encoded.
 Like with the `apply` command, variables that begin with `request.object` normally do not need to be specified in the variables file as these will be sourced from the resource.

 ```yaml
 policies: